Marshall House on right

 South Ring Road nearing completion late 1993

 Mary Walsh and her parents had already moved out of The Cutting in 1968 to Pouladuff Road ( photo below ).
 They lived in the corner house just off Edward Walsh Road which was one of a block of 3 houses that were originally builders offices during the housing schemes nearby in the early 1960s.
-The Walsh's moved in to the first house on the corner with Mary ( she would babysit for the Welchs on Edward Walsh Road including future sports presenter Trevor Welch! ) , who married in 1974 and moved out to Kinsale.
+The Walsh's moved in to the first house on the corner with Mary ( she would babysit for the Welchs on Edward Walsh Road including future sports presenter Trevor Welch! , who would get married in 1974 and moved out to Kinsale.
 The Meaghans ( not from Togher ) lived in the middle house while Paki Cronin , his wife Noreen and their three kids from Deanrock Terrace lived in the third house.
+Mary remembers the Husseys lived in a two storey house nearby.

 Mr. & Mrs. Walsh formally of The Cutting